adammcdonagh/open-task-framework/README.md

 - `OTF_NO_LOG` - Disable logging to file.
 Only log to stderr.
 Set to `1` to enable
 - `OTF_LOG_JSON` - Stderr logging will be in JSON format.
 Set to `1` to enable
 - `OTF_LOG_DIRECTORY` - Path under which log files are written
+- `OTF_NO_THREAD_SLEEP` - Disable the 1-second sleep between batch task thread creation.
+This sleep exists to prevent race conditions with concurrent protocol imports.
+Only disable this if you understand the implications.
+Set to `1` to disable.
 - `OTF_RUN_ID` - (meant for internal use) An aggregator for log files.
 When set, all log files for a run will go under this sub directory.
 E.g. running a batch, all execution and transfer logs will be dropped into this sub directory, rather than a directory for each task name.
 This is equivalent to using `-r` or `--runId` command line arguments, which is generally preferred.
 - `OTF_SSH_KEY` - The private SSH key to use by default for all SSH connections.
 This is essential when using a basic docker container to trigger OTF.
 If not specified, it will default to use any private SSH keys available to the user executing the application.
 - `OTF_STAGING_DIR` - Staging base directory to place files before they're dropped into their final location.
 Default is `/tmp`